-This component of the test is used to identify abnormal cortisol output and provides a comprehensive assessment of the cortisol daily pattern.
+This component of the test is used to identify abnormal cortisol output and provides a comprehensive assessment of the cortisol daily pattern in graph form.

 Why test cortisol?
 Cortisol is great when it is working for us but not so great when it isn’t.
 Healthy cortisol assists with our busy daily lifestyle and also when confronting stressful situations, which we all face from time to time.
 Issues arise when it malfunctions, which can be over or under production, or where levels are elevated at the time we are attempting to sleep.

 Melatonin 2 Point test